michal-franc/michal-franc.github.io/_posts/tech/2018-04-26-everything-you-wanted-to-know-about-quicksort.md

 >  An `FCall` target uses `__fastcall` or some other calling convention to match the IL calling convention exactly

-I am not gonna bore about more detail but `__fastcall` is a convention that is `supposed to be faster` as it uses `registers` for first 2 arguments when `standard' convention uses stack.
+I am not gonna bore about more detail but `__fastcall` is a convention that is `supposed to be faster` as it uses `registers` for first 2 arguments when `standard` convention uses stack.
 This is oversimplified description and for more details check this links.

 ```
 https://blogs.msdn.microsoft.com/oldnewthing/20040102-00/?p=41213